 Even though the tests ran for a short time, they showed that there was a glimmer of potential that Japan might have usable carbon-based natural resources.
 The public reaction, however, was mixed, says Ai Oyama, a technical translator and former research analyst working on methane hydrates at the Hawai’i Natural Energy Institute.
 Some welcomed the idea that Japan may have energy independence.
 Others were very wary about any technique that disturbed the seafloor near tectonic plate boundaries.

 “In general, people just feel really scared to do anything to the ocean floor.
-The place is known to be unstable and earthquakes happen,” Oyama says.

 The fear is that depressurising one part of the methane hydrate deposit might make the whole reserve become unstable.